 - Woodchuck Nature Trail — 0.3 mile — Easy

-Under proper conditions, park visitors can enjoy sledding, snowmobiling, ice skating, cross-country skiing, ice fishing, and ice boating.
+Under proper conditions, park visitors can enjoy snowmobiling, ice skating, cross-country skiing, and ice fishing.

 More to Do

-- An accessible 18-hole mini golf course is located in the campground.
-A small fee is charged to play.
+- An accessible 18-hole mini golf course is located in the campground for a small fee.
+Camp Store and Park Office have equipment.

-- Nature center offers programs during the summer months.
+- Nature Center (in the Antique Barn, in the campground) offers programs during the summer months.

 History & Natural Features